 A Legacy of Political Repression

 No exploration of Berlin’s divided past would be complete without a visit to the Hohenschönhausen Memorial, a former Stasi prison that housed political prisoners, many of whom attempted to flee East Germany.
-The prison played a chilling role in enforcing the Berlin Wall’s isolationist policy, as those caught trying to escape faced brutal interrogation and imprisonment there.

-35th anniversary of the fall of the Berlin Wall
+Anniversary of the fall of the Berlin Wall

-Even 35 years after the fall of the Berlin Wall, its traces remain a powerful part of Berlin's landscape, keeping the memory of division alive.
+Even after all those years, its traces remain a powerful part of Berlin's landscape, keeping the memory of division alive.
 These historic sites and hidden relics tell stories of separation, resilience, and eventual unity, reminding visitors of Berlin’s journey from division to reunification.

 For a deeper dive into Berlin’s Cold War history and industrial heritage, explore our articles on Berlin and about life in the GDR.